 Special authority regulation: Previously, importers required approval from the relevant ministry(ies) to import many goods.
 This system was changed in 2001.
-Now, seven ministries and agencies are responsible for overseeing a system of minimum quality/performance standards for animal and plant protection, health safety, local network compatibility (in the case of telecommunication), money security, and cultural sensitivity.
+Now, seven ministries and agencies are responsible for overseeing a system of minimum quality/performance standards for animal and plant protection, health safety, local network compatibility (in the case of telecommunications), money security, and cultural sensitivity.
 Goods that meet the minimum standards can be imported upon demand and in unlimited quantity and value.

 Foreign Exchange system: In 1998, the State Bank of Vietnam (SBV) issued a foreign exchange surrender requirement for all exporters, including foreign invested enterprises.
 A series of reductions decreased this requirement from 80 percent of foreign exchange balances to 30 percent as of May 2002.
-According to Vietnam's commitments under its March 2001 Poverty Reduction Growth Facility with the IMF, the surrender requirement will be eliminated completely by the end of 2003.
+In April 2003, Government Decision 46 reduced the foreign exchange surrender requirement to zero percent.

 May 2000 amendments to the Law on Foreign Direct Investment (FDI) allowed FDI enterprises to purchase foreign currency at authorized banks to finance current and capital transactions and other permitted transactions.
-Vietnam also committed under the IMF program to remove the remaining exchange restrictions on current international transfers and payments by the end of 2002.
 Controls on current account transactions have been liberalized.
 A 1998 Decree allowed both residents and non-residents to open and maintain foreign exchange accounts with authorized banks in Vietnam.
 A 2001 Circular permitted foreign investors to transfer abroad profits and other legal income upon presentation of relevant documents to the authorized banks.
+A 2003 Decree contains the government of Vietnam's guarantee to assist in the balancing of foreign currency for foreign invested enterprises and foreign business cooperation parties that invest in the construction of infrastructure and certain other important projects in the event that banks permitted to trade foreign currency are unable to fully satisfy their foreign currency demand.